rshormazabal/modelBasedTL/README.md

-# Predicting thermophysical properties through model-based transfer learning using graph convolutional networks
+# Not from scratch: predicting thermophysical properties through model-based transfer learning using graph convolutional networks

 This repository is the official implementation of _"Predicting thermophysical properties through model-based transfer learning using graph convolutional networks"_.